 VAT is not included in the course fee

-- Explain the basic principles of chemical softening and ion exchange in water treatment
+- Understand the basic principles of chemical softening and ion exchange and their practical application in water treatment.

 Specific topics such as membrane fouling, scaling and cleaning are dealt with in detail, including pre-treatment options and the latest developments in monitoring and controlling fouling.
 Additionally, ion exchange and softening, and advanced oxidations processes are presented with applications to drinking water treatment.